Kings and Kernels in Semicomplete Compositions: Kernels

 1cm

-{\bf Acknowledgement.} We are thankful to Professor Anders Yeo for discussions on the complexity of {\sc 3-Kernel} problem restricted to strong semicomplete compositions.
-Yuefang Sun was supported by Zhejiang Provincial Natural Science Foundation (No. LY20A010013).
+{\bf Acknowledgement.} We are thankful to Professor Anders Yeo for discussions on the complexity of {\sc k-Kernel} problem.
+Yuefang Sun was supported by National Natural Science Foundation of China under Grant No. 12371352, Zhejiang Provincial Natural Science Foundation of China under Grant No. LY23A010011 and Yongjiang Talent Introduction Programme of Ningbo under Grant No. 2021B-011-G.